You know, people ask me all the time a lot of things because I'm, well, I'm one of the world's foremost experts.

 They didn't even want to talk about this at the Democrat debate.

-That debate was so boring and so nothing, it ended seven minutes early because they all ran out of things to say.
+It ended seven minutes early because they all ran out of things to say.

-And the it you didn't know that.
+And you didn't know that?

-And a small seven minutes early, because they ran out of things and there was nothing left.
+And a small seven minutes early because they ran out of things and there was nothing left.

 They should be lucky that few people saw this.